Peergos/book/src/features/self.md

 2. Install Java >= 25 (only required for the jar; native packages bundle their own runtime)
 3. Run Peergos with:

-> java -jar Peergos.jar daemon -generate-token true
+> java -jar Peergos.jar daemon -generate-token true -quota-upload-limit-seconds 600

 All Peergos data is stored in `~/.peergos` by default.
 Override this with the `PEERGOS_PATH` environment variable or arg.